YoniBL/Data-Structures-101/README.md

 Understanding data structures is crucial for efficient algorithm design and problem-solving in computer science.
 This project covers a range of data structures, each with its own unique properties and use cases.
 The implementations are kept straightforward to facilitate learning and provide clear insights into how these data structures work under the hood.

+This project consists the implementation of the Linked List, Set (via Hash table) and Binary Search Tree as they are very basic data structures for everyday use.
+In C we do not have any easy way to import a package that consists these unlike other programming languages, and I found it very useful to know these, A slightly more advanced data structures we have here are the Fibonacci Heap and the List (implemented via AVL Tree).
+These ones are implemented via more elite languages with Python and Java being a more comfortable tool to implement slightly more advanced logic based data structures.

 ## Data Structures

 ### Linked List (C)